Encode Sponsors and Funders in Your Metadata

 and contract programmers; fund performances; and purchase digital scanning services

-and image rights from libraries.
+and image rights from libraries).
+We use the

 <sponsor>